Jason Whittle

-Jason Whittle (born March 7, 1975) is a former American football guard.
+Jason Whittle (born March 7, 1975) is an American former professional football guard.

+Early life and education

 He went to high school in Camdenton, Missouri and played for the Camdenton Lakers.
+He majored in kinesiology at Southwest Missouri State University.

+Football career

-He spent four years at Southwest Missouri State University (now Missouri State University playing college football for the Bears where, in 1995, he won the Arthur Briggs Award for being an outstanding scholar athlete.
+He spent four years at Southwest Missouri State University (now Missouri State University) playing college football for the Bears where, in 1995, he won the Arthur Briggs Award for being an outstanding scholar athlete.

 He was an American football offensive lineman last playing for the Buffalo Bills.
 He was originally signed by the New York Giants as an undrafted free agent in 1998.
 He was part of New York Giants teams that won two NFC East titles in 2000 and 2005, and the NFC Championship in 2000.
 He played 11 years in the NFL as a Guard and Center.

+Personal life

 He is currently co-owner/broker of RE/MAX Lake of the Ozarks one of the top RE/MAX brokerages in the midstates region.
 He currently resides at Lake of the Ozarks in Missouri, with his wife Natalie and 6 children.